Chocolate bread cake made with a few simple ingredients and low fat, is perfect for a healthy breakfast or for a tasty snack.

 - 3 tablespoons of unsweetened cocoa powder

-- a bit of icing sugar
+- icing sugar for decoration

+Step 3) - Pour the mixture of bread and chocolate in a baking dish (about 22 cm/9 inch in diameter) covered with baking paper.
+Bake at 180°C (350°F) for about 50 minutes.
+Let it cool and serve topped with icing sugar.
 You can enrich Chocolate Bread Cake with other ingredients such as, amaretti, dried or fresh fruit, raisins, candied fruit, depending on your taste.
 After adding cocoa powder, add the ingredients you prefer.

 I just tried this recipe, intending to make half the quantity as I didn’t have enough breadcrumbs.
 Then I found more breadcrumbs but in a senior moment went ahead and mixed the cake with the full quantity of breadcrumbs – actually about 11 oz, and some chopped almonds to make the weight – but half of everything else!
 (With slightly less sugar and more cocoa powder).
 It is still delicious.
 Thank you for the recipe!